 Expected earnings could be anywhere north of $50 per hour in this field.
 In cutting-edge areas like data science or A.I., it could go even higher.

-Software programmers and web developers also fall into this same level.
-But depending on the complexity of the project and skill required, the rate you’ll make will vary.
+Software programmers and web developers also fall in this same level.
+But depending on the complexity of the project and the skill required, the rate you’ll make will vary.

 Social media platforms like Instagram, Facebook, and Linkedin are very popular among businesses.
 Users are always on the lookout for engaging content.

 Freelancers in this field can earn anywhere from $25-40 per hour, developing marketing content for businesses.

 To succeed, you must have a clear knowledge of how the platform works, an understanding of the audience, as well as the ability to create engaging content in line with the brand identity.

 5. Rent Out Space on Neighbor or RV Share